Structure of conjugacy classes in Coxeter groups: Preliminaries

 If $Z$ is a nonempty closed convex subset of $X$, then for any $x\in X$ there is a unique $y\in Z$ minimising the distance $\dist(x,y)$, called the {\bf $\CAT$-projection} of $x$ on $Z$.
 As a consequence, every nonempty closed convex subset of $X$ that is stabilised by $w$ intersects $\Min(w)$ nontrivially (cf. \cite[II.6.2(4)]{BHCAT0}).

 Recall from \S\ref{subsection:DC} that if $w$ has infinite order and $m\in\WW$ is a wall intersecting a $w$-axis $L$, then either $L\subseteq m$ or $L\cap m$ is a single point; in the latter case, the wall $m$ is called , and intersects any $w$-axis in a single point (see e.g. \cite[Lemma~2.5]{openKM}).
+Note that a $w$-essential wall always exists (see for instance \cite[Lemma~2.7]{openKM}).
 We further call a point $x\in\Min(w)$ {\bf $w$-essential} if it does not lie on any $w$-essential wall, or equivalently, if $\Fix_W(x)=\Fix_W(L)$ where $L$ is the $w$-axis through $x$.
 In this case, we call the (spherical) residue $R_x$ a {\bf $w$-residue} .
 Note that the walls of $R_x$ are precisely the walls containing $L$, and hence $w$ normalises $\Stab_W(R_x)$ (equivalently, $R_x$ and $wR_x$ are parallel residues).

 Finally, for $w$ of infinite order, we let $\eta_w\in\partial X$ denote the direction of its axes: for any $w$-axis $L$ and any $x\in L$, the geodesic ray based at $x$, contained in $L$ and containing $wx$ is a representative for $\eta_w$.